 The Japan room is a double room – cozy and private, perfect for couples.
 The India room where we stayed is a loft bedroom – it is not entirely private but it is sectioned off to feel like your own space with separate stairs to enter.
 The ceiling is low in the India room but I’m short anyway so it didn’t bother me much.

 It couldn’t be in a better location.
-The hostel – and the apartments – are in Budapest’s 13th District on the Pest side of the city, central enough to walk to the metro, go for a run along the Danube, or take in a bath house.
-It’s in a residential area with a primary school nearby, supermarket, and lots of local cafes where locals hangout.
+The hostel and the apartments are in Budapest’s 13th District on the Pest side of the city, central enough to walk to the metro, go for a run along the Danube, or take in a Turkish bath.
+It’s in a residential area with a primary school nearby, supermarket, and lots of cafes where locals hangout.

-We absolutely loved our stay at Aventura.
+We absolutely loved our stay at Aventura Boutique Hostel.
 If you have a chance to meet Agnes the hostel manager while you’re there, she is such a lovely person to get to know and who makes you feel like family.
-I only wished we could have stayed longer or experienced their apartments but we plan to return to Budapest soon as it has become our new favourite city and Aventura is where we’ll definitely be staying again.
+I only wished we could have stayed longer or experienced their luxury private apartments.

 The hostel is also part of Hostelling International, a non-profit network of hostels where all the funds stay in the location and help support the local business.

-I was a guest of Aventura Boutique Hostels however, I was already planning to book one of their apartments before our agreement anyway.
-As always, opinions are entirely my own, and I would never recommend anything that I do not fully support.
+I was a guest of Aventura Boutique Hostel however, I was already planning to book one of their apartments before our collaboration anyway.
+As always, opinions are entirely my own, and I would never recommend anything that I don’t prefer myself.